How to Stop Pumping at Night and Maintain Your Milk Supply While Transitioning Away from Night Feedings

 Once your supply rebounds, you can wean off of power pumping by skipping a “pumping step” every day or two until you are no longer pumping.

-I hope that these tips help you to keep your supply up while you start to reap the rewards of your baby becoming an independent sleeper and sleeping long stretches overnight.
+With these tips, you can support your milk supply while helping your baby become an independent sleeper.
 I want you to be able to have it all — a long-lasting breastfeeding relationship and sufficient sleep!

 Sweet Dreams…